mpaguilar/resume_writer/docstrings_parser.md

     3. Store the text_string as the summary and parse_context as the context.

 ---
+## `RoleResponsibilities` class

+Represents detailed descriptions of role responsibilities.

+Attributes:
+    text (str): The text content of the responsibilities. parse_context (ParseContext): The context object used for parsing.

+---
-## method: `RoleSummary.__init__(self: UnknownType, text_string: str, parse_context: ParseContext) -> UnknownType`
+## method: `RoleResponsibilities.__init__(self: UnknownType, text_string: str, parse_context: ParseContext) -> UnknownType`

 Initialize the object.

----
-## `RoleResponsibilities` class

-Detailed description of role responsibilities.

 Args:
-    text_string: The text content of the responsibilities.
-    parse_context: The context object used for parsing.
+    text_string (str): The text content of the responsibilities. parse_context (ParseContext): The context object used for parsing.

 Returns:
-    An initialized RoleResponsibilities object.
+    None

 Notes:
     1. Validate that parse_context is a ParseContext object.